daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 You can change your appearance to look like anyone else.

 * Rang 1: Face Morph
-* Rang 1: Interaction Skills
+* Rang 1: Compétences d'interaction
 * Rang 2: Body Morph
 * Rang 2: War Flesh
 * Rang 3: Disguise Other ou Resilience